AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 For a construction business, this means approving the subcontractor’s progress claim, the concrete supplier’s delivery invoice, and the scaffolding hire bill - the payments going out, not the income coming in.

-Where the confusion originates
+Where does the confusion between these tools originate?

 The overlap that creates confusion is in the middle: purchase orders.
 WorkflowMax allows purchase orders to be created and linked to jobs, which creates a version of cost control for projects.
 Some finance teams use this PO creation as a proxy for invoice approval: if the PO was approved in WorkflowMax, the invoice against it is assumed to be pre-approved.

-This approach has two significant gaps:
+This approach has two significant gaps.

 First: Creating a purchase order and approving an incoming invoice are different controls.
 A PO establishes that the expenditure was planned and budgeted.
 Invoice approval confirms that the invoice accurately reflects what was delivered, at the agreed price, from the right supplier, with the right bank details.
 The two steps serve different purposes.